Regional Plan Amendments

 Comprehensive and Current planning staff work together to review proposed rezoning and annexation cases in detail, and can assist applicants in determining if and which type of amendment may be required.
 A regional plan amendment application may be obtained on the Current Planning web page.
 Planning staff is available to help guide applicants through the amendment process.

-Amendments to the FRP30 are categorized as either major or minor, each requiring specific processing steps, as set forth in Title 11, Chapter 11-10 of the City Code.
-A breakdown of what is considered a major or minor amendment is described below, as well as in the Table of Plan Amendment Criteria.
-This table can also be found in Chapter III of the Flagstaff Regional Plan.
+Amendments to the FRP30 are categorized as either major or minor, each requiring specific processing steps, as set forth in Title 11, Chapter 11-10 (PDF) of the City Code.
+A breakdown of what is considered a major or minor amendment is described below, as well as in the Table of Plan Amendment Criteria (PDF).
+This table can also be found in Chapter III (PDF) of the Flagstaff Regional Plan.

 Major Plan Amendment proposals, if approved, are changes that would create a substantial alteration of the municipality's land use mixture or balance as established in the municipality's existing General Plan land use element.
 Arizona Revised Statutes (ARS) require all major amendments to the General Plan to follow the process below.